 According to the SBTC hypothesis, digital technologies have differentiated effects on the marginal productivity of labour depending on the skill content and the level of qualification of the labour force.
 It is assumed that labour (or total factor) productivity gains can be obtained only if the adoption and use of ICT are complemented with qualified skills and competencies (Autor and Murnane 1998; Machin and Van Reenen 1998).
-The main argument is that skilled (i.e. educated) workers are more capable of learning how to use new technologies and that they are more flexible with respect to their job assignment.
-The adoption of ICT often requires a reorganisation of the firm, and a firm with a high percentage of skilled workers can implement information technologies more easily and effectively.
-SBTC induces, therefore, firms willing to exploit the opportunities offered by digital technologies to make larger use of qualified labour at the expenses of the low-skilled least-qualified component of the labour force.
+The main argument is that skilled (i.e. educated) workers are more capable of learning how to use new technologies, and that they are more flexible with respect to their job assignment.
+The adoption of ICT often requires deep organizational changes, and firms with a high percentage of skilled workers can more easily and effectively implement information technologies.
+SBTC induces firms willing to exploit the opportunities offered by digital technologies to make larger use of qualified labour at the expenses of the low-skilled least-qualified component of the labour force.
 This would be the main explanation of the long-term compositional changes of employment observed in most industrialized countries over the last few decades and in particular of the increasing share of the highly educated and high-skilled component of labour force (Autor and Dorn 2009; Kemeny and Rigby 2012; Michaels et al. 2014).

-Also the increase of wage differentials (more pronounced in the USA and UK than in continental Europe) has been associated to SBTC and to the increase in the demand of qualified labour which has not found in the labour market, and in the education system as whole, a corresponding capacity of supplying these set of competencies (Krueger 1993; Spitz-Oner 2006; OECD, 2015).
-Despite the dispute about the skillbiased nature of ICTs has been the object of a lively debate, the empirical research produced so far seems to provide an overall support to the idea that the widespread diffusion of ICTs has contributed, along with other factors, to explain the long term asymmetric dynamics of employment and wages and that this asymmetric pattern is broadly associated to the level of skills and educational attainments of the labour force.
-There is also evidence that the new technological paradigm has contributed to generating new phenomena of economic and social exclusion (digital divide), negatively affecting old generations and digitally unskilled labour.
-The latter has, in fact, become the most vulnerable component of the labour force, one subjected to a high risk of getting laid off during periods of downturn and of experiencing long-lasting periods of unemployment (Codagnone 2009).
+Furthermore, the increase of wage differentials (more pronounced in the USA and UK than in continental Europe) has been associated to SBTC and to the increase in the demand of qualified labour which has not found in the labour market, and in the education system as whole, a corresponding capacity of supplying these new set of competencies (Krueger 1993; Spitz-Oner 2006; OECD, 2015).
+Despite the dispute about the skill-biased nature of ICTs has been the object of a lively debate, the empirical research produced so far seems to provide an overall support to the idea that the widespread diffusion of ICTs has contributed, along with other factors, to explain the long term asymmetric dynamics of employment and wages and that this asymmetric pattern is broadly associated to the level of skills and educational attainments of the labour force.
+There is also evidence that the new technological paradigm has contributed to generating new phenomena of economic and social exclusion (digital divide), negatively affecting old generations and digitally unskilled labour (Codagnone 2009).
 More in general, it has been shown that the access and ability to use ICT affects employability conditions along the entire long life cycle of individuals, being able to influence the decision to enter the labour market (the labour participation decision), the likelihood of getting a job (the transition from unemployment to employment) (Codagnone 2009), the likelihood of losing a job (the transition from employment to unemployment) (Friedberg 2003; Aubert et al., 2006) as well as decisions of early retirement (Schleife 2006).